usman98789/BlackBox-App/README.md

 		**Each personas must holds a full complete description

-Complete only the main points of the personas and only the details of the personas are not yet finalized and will be completed on the next meeting.
+Completed only the main points of the personas and only the details of the personas are not yet finalized and will be completed on the next meeting.

  Duration (Hour:Minute:Second) := 1:51:33